self-server/app/MOTIVATION.md

 Just a quick rundown of how we got here.

-Used Unraid for years, but found dashboard cluttered.
-Started building a custom dashboard, but disliked the confines of Unraid.
+Used Unraid for years, found dashboard cluttered.
+Started building a custom dashboard, disliked the confines of Unraid.
 Pivoted to an opinionated, full-stack solution heavily inspired by Unraid.

-Because I've already got years in Unraid, I hope to build the client in a way that it can be used alongside Unraid as much as possible.
+Because I've already got years in Unraid, I hope to build this in a way that it can be used alongside Unraid as much as possible.
 I also prematurely posted a screen shot of the project to r/unRaid that was well received, and it'd be a dick move to not follow through.